Daintre History, Family Crest & Coats of Arms

 The surname Daintre was first found in Northampton at Daventry, a market-town, a parish, and the head of a union, in the hundred of Fawsley.

-Important Dates for the Daintre family
+Early History of the Daintre family

 This web page shows only a small excerpt of our Daintre research.
 Another 116 words (8 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Daintre History in all our PDF Extended History products and printed products wherever possible.